For My Grandfather, Charles Marion Reed, 1896-1987

 anytime we asked.

 Owned the King James Version of the Bible recorded unabridged

 by Efrem Zimbalist, Jr

-but believed his own voice, high as a wind in a chinaberry tree
+but believed his own voice, pitched high as a wind in a chinaberry tree

-was sufficient to sing God’s name in the privacy of a bedroom
+was sufficient to sing God’s name in the privacy of his bedroom

 converted from a one car garage.

 “Charles, a nigra should be listened to, same as you would a white man.”
 CM Reed

 Seldom did they fall from his mouth without his notice,